Skip to main content

 This is not a complete list of side effects, and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Talvey is available only through the Tecvayli and Talvey Risk Evaluation and Mitigation Strategy (REMS) due to the risk of CRS and neurologic problems.
+Talvey is only available through the Talvey Risk Evaluation and Mitigation Strategy (REMS) program due to the risk of cytokine release syndrome (CRS) and neurologic complications, including Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS).
+This program is designed to minimize the risk of serious CRS and neurological side effects in patients.

 You will receive a Patient Wallet Card from your healthcare provider.
 Carry the Patient Wallet Card with you at all times and show it to all of your healthcare providers.
 The Patient Wallet Card lists signs and symptoms of CRS and neurologic problems.

 Get medical help right away if you develop any of the signs and symptoms listed on the Patient Wallet Card.
 You may need to be treated in a hospital.
 If you have any questions about this medicine, ask your healthcare provider.
-Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems or any other side effects that are severe.
+Your healthcare provider may temporarily stop or completely stop your treatment if you develop CRS, neurologic problems, or any other severe side effects.

-Talvey may cause side effects that are serious, life-threatening, or lead to death, including Cytokine Release Syndrome (CRS) and neurologic problems.
+Talvey may cause side effects that are serious, life-threatening, or lead to death, including Cytokine Release Syndrome (CRS) and neurologic toxicity, including Immune Effector Cell-Associated Neurotoxicity Syndrome (ICANS).

 Call your healthcare provider or get medical help right away if you develop any of the signs or symptoms of CRS or neurologic problems listed below at any time during your treatment with this medicine: